justvr/balkan-bread/src/pages/blog/18-04-2021-travelling-serbia-germany-april-2021/index.en.md

 It is possible to enter Germany without a test, if it is done in Germany within 48 hours of entry.

-And you need to fill out <a href="https://www.einreiseanmeldung.de/#/" target="_blank" rel="noopener noreferrer">the online form</a>.
+And you need to fill out <a href="https://www.einreiseanmeldung.de/#/" target="_blank" rel="noopener noreferrer">the online form to enter Germany</a>, which is checked in Serbia.

-Info for Berlin
+<h3>Info for Berlin</h3>

  You can leave quarantine after 5 days if your test is negative. <a href="https://www.berlin.de/corona/en/measures/#headline_1_20" target="_blank" rel="noopener noreferrer">Berlin info</a>.

-<h2>Masks and general attitude towards COVID in Serbia</h2>
+<h2>Masks and General Attitude Towards COVID in Serbia</h2>

 If you are afraid of COVID and follow the rules from Germany, staying in Serbia will be a stressful experience.

 You will have to talk about COVID many times.

 There will be a lot of people on public transport who do not wear masks.
 People will sit next to you even though certain seats are blocked.
 Even though it is Sunday, there are less people on public transport, and there are plenty of other seats.

 Do not visit the supermarket even in madness.
 Nobody wears masks there.

-The general attitude is: “... if you get side effects, then what is there is.
-Many died. "
+The general attitude is: “... if you get sick, then it is what is is.
+Many have died. "

 And it's nice to be in the company of friends and family.

-<a href="https://www.berlin.de/corona/en/measures/#headline_1_20" target="_blank" rel="noopener noreferrer">April in Belgrade</a>.
+<a href="https://youtu.be/9BiZQnvcNsM" target="_blank" rel="noopener noreferrer">April in Belgrade</a>.